Close Alert Banner

 Alert Ready

-Alert Ready is Canada's national emergency alerting system.
-No sign-up is required; it automatically sends life-saving emergency alerts through television, radio and compatible mobile devices.
+Alert Ready is Canada’s national alerting system.
+It automatically sends life-saving emergency alerts through television, radio and compatible mobile devices.

 Check if your cell phone is compatible with Alert Ready.